reeshuffled/reeshuffled.github.io/_posts/2024-02-12-Calendar-as-memory.md

 ---
 layout: stub
-categories: Stubs
-tags: ["Calendars"]
+tags:
+- Calendars
-title: "Calendar as memory"
+title: Calendar as memory
 slug: calendar-as-memory
-description: "Using a calendar for historical memory purposes only"
+description: Using a calendar for historical memory purposes only
+category: Garden
 ---

 I don't find that I often am using a calendar to plan my days, I just use calendar holds so that I remember to do something in the future